dansanderson/mega65-welcome-guide/hardware-issues.md

 ![The wiring of the Grove cable to the external RTC](photos/rtc_wiring.jpeg)
 ![The external RTC fully installed on the mainboard, affixed to the case with tape](photos/rtc_installed.jpeg)

-You must upgrade to a recent core (such as build 198, f555316) to use the replacement RTC.
+You must upgrade the core to release 0.95 to use the replacement RTC.
 Remember that when you use the <kbd>Alt</kbd> menu to access the Configuration utility to set the time then save and exit, the MEGA65 will boot into the factory-installed core in slot 0.
-Turn the computer off then on again to boot into the core in slot 1 and see the replacement RTC working.
+If you have a batch #1 machine, turn the computer off then on again to boot into the core in slot 1 and see the replacement RTC working.

 If the new replacement RTC does not remember the time that you set when powered off, its battery may be dead.
 The DS3231 is an old part with a factory-installed non-replaceable battery that starts draining as soon as it is assembled.
 The battery is the yellow disc with metal pads soldered to the board.
 With some modest electronics knowhow, you can test the battery with a volt meter, and use a soldering iron to replace the factory-installed battery with a 3 volt battery source, as shown here.